WHOI-ITP/ITP-Python/README.md

 longitude | a two element list specifying the Western and Eastern bounding meridians.
 Acceptable meridian range is [-180 to 180]. date_time | a two element list specifying the start and end time bounds.
-Times must be specified in Python `datetime`. system | a list of ITP system numbers to filter for.
+Times must be specified in Python `datetime`. system | a list of ITP system numbers to filter for. extra_variables | a list of "extra variables" that must be present in the profiles.
+If multiple variables are provided, the result will be an OR query (i.e. the results will have at least one of the variables, but not necessarily all).
+Supported values are: dissolved_oxygen, nacm, vert, east, north, par, turbidity, cdom, chlorophyll_a.

 ```
 query = ItpQuery('C:/path/to/itp_db.db', latitude=[75, 80], longitude=[-135, -90])